Pratik9113/Nirman-Trojan-Horse/README.md

 This is when sameer comes to know about Nirman Gati.
 Which is an AI/ML based business optimization platform.

-what we offer:
+<h5>what we offer: </h5>
 Choose Your Producers - Browse our extensive catalog to find the perfect prices for your requirements.
 Sell Your Products - Select a price range, product and quantity that fits your business.
 Quick Delivery and Setup - Enjoy fast delivery and professional setup, so you create your brand value.

 Experience a seamless and efficient process designed to make your business grow using a streamlined preocess.
-<h1>Procure your raw material, track orders from retailers, and monitor
+<h6>Procure your raw material, track orders from retailers, and monitor
             payments with ease.
-Streamline Your Business</h1>
+Streamline Your Business</h6>